stonepreston/MissionControl/README.md

 ### How to run the simulator ###

-Run RocketLauncerSimulationGUI.m in order to use the application
+Run run.m in order to use the application

 ### How to use the simulator ###